visipedia/iwildcam_comp/readme.md

 ```

 ## Kaggle
 We are using Kaggle to host the leaderboard.
-Competition page coming soon.
+Competition page [here](https://www.kaggle.com/c/iwildcam-2019-fgvc6/overview).

 ## Dates